Skip to content

 None

-lt Any
+lt object

 If not None, check that parameter value is less than lt.